 I skipped my full reading post in February because I would have spent most of it talking about Harry Potter.
 I’ll be writing a combined February/March reading post in mid-April, so watch for that post later this month.

 [Disclaimer: There are a few affiliate links in this post.
 Thanks for your support!]

 I’d love to hear how they’re going!
 Feel free to leave a goal update link in the comments.

-Previous goal update posts:
+Previous goal posts: